MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 # Control who can bypass the meeting lobby in Microsoft Teams

-The Teams meeting lobby is a way of preventing certain types of meeting attendees from joining a meeting until a meeting organizer or other authorized person admits them.
-When an attendee goes to the lobby, meeting organizers are notified and can choose to admit them to the meeting or not.
+The Teams meeting lobby is a way of preventing certain types of meeting attendees from joining a meeting until a meeting organizer, co-organizer,  or presenter admits them.
+When an attendee goes to the lobby, organizers, co-organizers, and presenters are notified and can choose to admit them to the meeting or not.

-Using the lobby settings in the Teams admin center, you can control which types of meeting participants are able to bypass the lobby and which must wait there until admitted to the meeting.
-You can control the following types of participants:
+Using the lobby settings in the Teams admin center, you can create defaults for which types of meeting participants are able to bypass the lobby and which participants must wait there until admitted to the meeting.
+You can control how the following types of participants interact with the lobby:

 - Meeting organizer and co-organizers
 - People in your organization